scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 * In the navigation pane, select **Roles**
 * From the **Roles** list, select the checkbox to the left of the role that you want to delete.
 * Select the **Delete** button on the top left.
-* On the popup displayed type the name of the role to be delete in **To confirm deletion, enter the role name in the text input field.** input box.
+* On the popup displayed, type the name of the role to be deleted in **To confirm the deletion, enter the role name in the text input field.** input box.
 * Select the **Delete** button on the popup to delete IAM role.